SayakaT-tky/Getting_and_Cleaning_Data_CourseProject_drafting/Codebook.md

 # Code book for Getting and Cleaning Data course project
 The data file in this repository, tidydata.txt, is the file which this codebook connects to.
+It consists of 10299 rows and 81 columns, where the first row contains the variable names.

-### Data
+## Data
 The data file "tidydata.txt" was created as a tidy data set through the project work cleaning the data source acquired from the URL below:
 <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>